There have always been dogs in my life.

 During 2007, Connery ranked in the top ten Beagles nationally in obedience, rally, and agility.

-The titles = Breed champion, Master Agility Champion x2, Versatile Companion Dog 1 (including Novice Obedience), Tracking Dog, Rally Excellent, Masters Excellent Agility Century, Masters Jumpers Gold, Excellent FAST, and Excellent Agility & Jumpers in NADAC; Canine Good Citizen.
+The titles = Breed champion, Master Agility Champion x3, Versatile Companion Dog 1 (including Tracking Dog & Novice Obedience), Graduate Novice Obedience, Rally Excellent, Tracking Dog Excellent, Masters Excellent Agility Century, Masters Jumpers Gold, Masters Agility Preferredx2, Masters Jumpers Preferredx2, Excellent FAST Agility, and Excellent Agility & Jumpers in NADAC; Canine Good Citizen.

-Albedo's Charter Member VCD1 TD RE AX MXJ CA CGC joined the pack in the summer of '10 at age 10 months--which means he had (still has) a lot to learn, and time to make up for.
+Albedo's Charter Member VCD1 BN GN RE MX MJB NF CA CGC joined the pack in the summer of '10 at age 10 months--which means he had (still has) a lot to learn, and time to make up for.
 D'Artagnan Beagle (Dart!) is full of brilliance and sass, with a huge dash of youthful evile.
 You can find photos of Dart at the Wordplay Blog. read more about Dart [once I make that page]

-The titles = Versatile Companion Dog 1 (including Novice Obedience), Tracking Dog, Rally Excellent,
+The titles = Versatile Companion Dog 1 (including Tracking Dog & Novice Obedience), Tracking Dog, Beginner Novice Obedience, Grad Novice Obedience, Rally Excellent,

-Excellent Agility and Masters Agility Jumpers, Coursing Aptitude, and Canine Good Citizens
+Masters Agility and Masters Agility Jumpers Bronze, Novice FAST Agility, Coursing Aptitude, and Canine Good Citizens

 Ch.
 Cheysuli's Liquid Silver (Ribbon), was born in '01.
 She's Belle's half-sister through her sire, and she's a gorgeous girl with true diva attitude!
 I'm privileged to have a half-ownership of Ribbon as a thank-you for help with the very difficult whelping, which with this girl means major bragging rights.
 She not only won the '04 Megan Competition (a nationwide Cardigan event), she also went Best of Opposite at the National Specialty as a veteran in '10, and she made beautiful babies.
 You can read more about her at Cheysuli Cardigans.